 You’ve waited long enough, my friends.
 Below is a list of the best travel pants!
 Some are uni-sex (or can be if you want), and others specifically travel pants for women and travel pants for men.

-#1 – Most Versatile and Best Travel Pants for Women – Harem Pants
+#1 Most Versatile and Best Travel Pants for Men – REI Co-op Sahara Convertible Pants

 Moreover, these pants are constructed with tons of useful pockets for travel, and the ability to reduce sweat and keep bugs away – three things every backpacker needs.

-I like choosing outdoor-focused travel pants for quality and durability and Craghoppers is a trusted brand.
-Craghoppers stand out from other convertible pants because of their Insect Shield technology, which repels mosquitoes, ants, flies, chiggers, midges, and ticks.
+I like choosing outdoor-focused travel pants for quality and durability and REI is a trusted brand.
+REI stand out from other convertible pants because of its Insect Shield technology, which repels mosquitoes, ants, flies, chiggers, midges, and ticks.

 They’re the ultimate adventure travel pants.

 The only drawback is that these pants do run small, so best to order a size up.
-On the other hand, these Craghoppers are slim cut, a nice feature when you’re sporting them in the concrete jungle versus the actual jungle.
+On the other hand, these REI pants are slim-cut, a nice feature when you’re sporting them in the concrete jungle versus the actual jungle.

 With the Brion pants, they’re keeping it fashion-forward yet sensible with these straight-legged pants.

-They’re made from nylon and spandex, so they’re stretchy and comfortable, but have the look of traditional jeans.
+They’re made from nylon and spandex, so they’re stretchy and comfortable, but with the look of traditional jeans.
 The PrAna Brion’s best feature is its water-repelling technology.
-They include five-pockets and come in a variety of colors too.
+They include five pockets and come in a variety of colors too.